| | FCC Notice of Apparent Liability - Unlicensed Operations

 27MAP, February 22, 2001.

 17 As noted above at n.
-5, Section 15.239(b) of the
+5, Section 15.239(b) of the Commission's rules permits unlicensed transmissions in the

 FM broadcast band, provided the transmissions are below